 Peacekeeping in former Yugoslavia: New Zealand soldiers building a house in Bosnia (3 o 5)Whai muri

-The work undertaken by the New Zealand contingent in Bosnia, in former Yugoslavia, included negotiating agreements, developing landmine awareness programmes, helping restore services to bombed areas and building construction.
-Sapper Allan Collett (left) and Lance Corporal Lyall Mooney are shown here with Blaz Stipic outside the new house the New Zealanders had built him after his home was destroyed.
+The work undertaken by the New Zealand contingent in Bosnia, in former Yugoslavia, included negotiating agreements, developing landmine awareness programmes, helping restore services in bombed areas, and building construction.
+Sapper Allan Collett (left) and Lance Corporal Lyall Mooney are shown here with Blaz Stipic outside the new house the New Zealanders had built for him after his home was destroyed.

 Te whakamahi i tēnei tūemi

 Reference: John Crawford, In the field for peace: New Zealand’s contribution to international peace-support operations, 1950-1995.
 Wellington: New Zealand Defence Force, 1996, p.
 64

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.